Numb (Marshmello and Khalid song): Composition and lyrics

 "Numb" is a deep house song that includes a four on the floor rhythmic pattern rather than a contemporary pop-trap style, which was shown on Marshmello and Khalid's previous collaboration on "Silence".
 It also contains "uplifting pop dance riffs, a pumping house groove, and sultry vocals from Khalid".
 The song leans into Marshmello's usual melodic sound that also contains "intoxicating backbeats", which let Khalid's vocals take center stage.

 Release and promotion

 On May 12, 2022, Marshmello tweeted that he and Khalid needed to work together on another song.
 He teased the song exactly two weeks later.
 After both artists posted a few snippets of the song, they announced the song on June 3, 2022.

 Music video

-The official music video for "Numb" premiered alongside the release of the song on Marshmello's YouTube channel on June 10, 2022.
-It starts with Khalid singing while sitting next to a record player before the scene transitions to a house party that includes a pool, in which a lot of women later show up.
+The official music video for "Numb" premiered alongside the release of the song on Marshmello's YouTube channel on June 10th, 2022.
+Uploaded in June 9th, 2022, It starts with Khalid singing while sitting next to a record player before the scene transitions to a house party that includes a pool, in which a lot of women later show up.
 Joe Price of Complex felt that the video was perfect for the vibe of the song and was reminded of the video for "Silence", in which he concluded that the video for "Numb" shows their collaborative history.